bp-momentum/backend/BETTER-README.md

 #### Configuration
 To create a default configuration, please start the server once, by running `python3 manage.py runserver <host-address>:<port>`.
 After that you will find a newly created `settings.json` file inside the directory.
-This file contains a newly created JWT Key, with which all tokens will be signed, but you can also configure your own.
 Now you can open the file and enter you configuration.
+You don't have to fill in the `token_key` object inside the json, as it will be created automatically upon the first server start.

 #### Starting the Server
 After configuration, please start the server by running `python3 manage.py runserver <host-address>:<port>` again.